What is the Relationship Between Risk and Reward? It Boils Down to Common Sense

 Younger investors with longer investment horizons may opt for more aggressive strategies, embracing higher-risk investments with the potential for substantial rewards.
 On the other hand, those nearing retirement or with more conservative goals may favour a more defensive approach, prioritizing capital preservation over lofty returns.

 Assessing your risk tolerance is crucial for making sensible investment choices.
 It ensures that your investment strategy aligns with your personal comfort level and financial objectives.
-The old saying goes, “Cut your coat according to your cloth.”
+The old saying goes, “Cut your coat according to your clothes.”
 In investing, this translates to tailoring your risk exposure to match your risk appetite and overall financial plan.

 Conclusion – Navigating Risk and Reward with Common Sense